flaming-snowman/pps/2020/summer-contest-1/NonAttackingKings/README.md

 The condition that there is exactly one king in each row and column leads to a permutation problem.
 There are N ways to place a king in the first row, N-1 in the second row (can't be same column as before), and so on.
 Since N<=10, an O(N!) solution works.

 Using your permutation code of choice, permutation[i] represents the column of the (i+1)th king.
 Thus, adding code to ensure kings are not attacking and are not on an obstacle is the only thing left.

+There is one tricky case to consider.
+Test case 12 has N=0.
+There is in fact one way to place your 0 kings on a 0 by 0 chessboard, which is by doing nothing.
+This may be unintuitive to anyone without counting and probability knowledge.